scrapy/scrapy/.github/ISSUE_TEMPLATE/bug_report.md

 ### Versions

-You can get this information from copy and pasting the output of `scrapy version --verbose` from the command line.
-Also, please include the OS and what version of the OS you're running.
+Please paste here the output of executing `scrapy version --verbose` in the command line.

-### Additional Information
+### Additional context

-Any additional information, configuration or data that might be necessary to reproduce the issue.
+Any additional information, configuration, data or output from commands that might be necessary to reproduce or understand the issue.